Sunday, 30 December 2007

 Farzan Ozpetek, film maker, Italy

-Initially shocked and repulsed she can't belive that her husband was betraying her to a man, but then she wants to understand and enters the world of Michele, a world where a group of gays, transexuals and lesbians live together as a community.
+Initially shocked and repulsed she can't believe that her husband was betraying her to a man, but then she wants to understand and enters the world of Michele, a world where a group of gays, transexuals and lesbians live together as a community.

 Antonia wants to understand that part of Massimo that she never even knew that existed.
 She feels attracted towards Michele but he is gay and not interested in her as a woman.
 Slowly Antonia understands that Michele is not the answer to her grief.
 Learning to cope with her grief, Antonia goes back to her own world.

 In 2003, Ozpetek made La Finestra di Fronte (The window in front) about a woman Giovanna (Giovanna Mezzogiorno) with two children, living an unhappy life.
-Giovanna is attracted to a young man Lorenzo (Raoul Bova), who lives accross the street near her house.
+Giovanna is attracted to a young man Lorenzo (Raoul Bova), who lives across the street near her house.
 One day she finds an elderly man who has lost his memory.
 Giovanna and Lorenzo try to discover about the past and family of the man, discovering that he was put in a concentration camp by Nazis because he was gay and his grief for his companion, whom he could not save from death.

-In 2005, Ozpetek made his most spiritual film, Cuore Sacro (Sacred heart).
-It was the story of Irene (Borbora Bobulova), a successful and ruthless entrepreneur, who seems unperturned by the suicide of her old friends because she has taken over their old company.
-Then while planning to take over an old family home, she discoveres the secret of her mother, who was apparently mentally ill and prisoner in that house.
+Then while planning to take over an old family home, she discovers the secret of her mother, who was apparently mentally ill and prisoner in that house.
 Her encounter with a thief young girl and the young girl's death bring her in contact with the reality of urban poor and her own guilt.
-Filled with remorse she gives up everything and in a gesture of penitence removes all her clothes in a metrostation.
+Filled with remorse she gives up everything and in a gesture of penitence removes all her clothes in a metro-station.

-If you have not seen any of Farzan's films, I hope that this brief discription of his works will make you curious to see his films.
+If you have not seen any of Farzan's films, I hope that this brief description of his works will make you curious to see his films.
 I like his gentle way of story telling and his film worlds very much.

 Wednesday, 28 November 2007